Yifan Sun

 Computer Architecture Simulation

-A cycle-based simulator is an essential tool for computer architecture researchers to validate their ideas.
-The community requires the simulators to be easy to learn, highly flexible, highly performant, and highly accurate.
-I am honored to take the challenge and contribute to the community with the Akita simulator framework and the MGPUSim multi-GPU simulator.
+Cycle-based simulators are essential tools for computer architecture researchers to validate their ideas.
+The community needs simulators that are easy to learn, flexible, fast, and accurate.
+We address these needs through the Akita simulator framework and the MGPUSim multi-GPU simulator.

 Multi-GPU and Wafer-Scale System Design